How can you be more nimble? Are you in an agile enterprise?

 Rather than having fully documented code and configuration reviews and formal approvals with signoffs before something can be moved to the QA environment, more of an ad hoc approach could be used.
 For compliance purposes there might be a first review and only a project manager’s approval needed to move it to QA.
 From there, informal testing performed and any incremental coding or configuration changes are made, and then before the final testing, the final, formalized, fully approved review and approvals are performed.
 What this does is remove the numerous review cycle times from the earlier development process and ensures the necessary quality, documentation, and compliance exists before the changes are moved into production.

 Recent SAP Project with FDA 21 CFR 11 Validation Requirements

 Recently I had a project on a company subject to U.S. FDA regulatory requirements.
 Their regulatory model was very thorough, well-planned, and well thought out.
-It was actually a work of art and was internally called a “V” model to cover their validation requirements.
-This model had a few small areas that if they were to be adjusted would still be compliant and would offer tremendous improvements in change processing cycle times.
-Several of their approval gates were on their Development system rather than later in the process.
+It was a work of art and was internally called a “V” model to cover their validation requirements.
+This model had a few small areas that if they were to be adjusted would still be compliant and would offer tremendous improvements in processing cycle times.
+Several of their validation approval gates were on their Development system rather than later in the process.